Joselyne03/site-week4-project3-lifetracker-starter/README.md

 ## Application Features

+## Demo Walk-Through
+![] (LifeTracker_ezgif.gif)

 ### Core Features

 - [x] **The Landing Page:** Display a large hero image and a brief blurb on what this application is about. *Note:* This is the only page that unauthenticated users should be able to view.
 - [x] **Registration Page:** A form that allows the user to sign up with their email, password, username, first name, and last name.
 - [x] **Login Page:** A form that allows users to login with email and password.
 - [ ] When a user first authenticates, they should be redirected to an authenticated view (i.e., the detailed activity page).
 When they sign out, all frontend data should be reset.
-- [ ] **The Nav Bar:** Implement customized views for users who are logged in vs not logged in.
+- [x] **The Nav Bar:** Implement customized views for users who are logged in vs not logged in.
   - [x] If the user is logged in, it should display a **Sign Out** button.
   - [x] If no user is logged in, it should display **Login** and **Register** buttons.
   - [x] Display a logo on the far left side, and contain links to the individual detailed activity pages.
 - [ ] Users should have the ability to track at least **one** type of activity (i.e., nutrition, exercise, sleep, etc.).
 Each activity should be tracked on separate pages.
-- [ ] **Detailed Activity Page:** Display and enter activities.
+- [x] **Detailed Activity Page:** Display and enter activities.
-  - [ ] Display a feed of all previously tracked activities.
+  - [x] Display a feed of all previously tracked activities.
-  - [ ] A form to enter relevant information (i.e., if tracking nutrition, the user can enter calories, timestamp, image, category, etc.).
+  - [x] A form to enter relevant information (i.e., if tracking nutrition, the user can enter calories, timestamp, image, category, etc.).
-  - [ ] Each activity tracked is given a unique ID for easy lookup.
+  - [x] Each activity tracked is given a unique ID for easy lookup.
-- [ ] Deploy your website with Render.
+- [x] Deploy your website with Render.
 Check out our [Render Deployment Guide](https://courses.codepath.org/snippets/site/render_deployment_guide) for detailed instructions.

 ### Stretch Features